brushplain/Public_test_SemAnkTic/README.md

 # What is the minimum I need to make this program work?

 1. An HDF5 file
-2. A Deepseek-v3 API key
+2. Deepseek-v3 API key
-3. A Cohere 3.5 rerank API key
+3. Cohere 3.5 rerank API key
-4. A Nebious API key
+4. Nebious API key